teunbrand/ggnomics/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# Update

+ggnomics will start focussing more on genomics tasks in the future.
+The functions that are not genomics related have been moved to [ggh4x](https://github.com/teunbrand/ggh4x) to avoid large bioconductor dependencies.

 # ggnomics <img src="man/figures/icon.png" align = "right" width = "120" />

 <!-- badges: start -->